Aegean Marine Science & Island Conservation Internships in Samos

 Wi-fi is available but the speed can often be slow during busy periods.
 It should not be used for streaming videos or music during working hours, as this will affect connectivity for people who are working and conducting research.
 Wi-fi is also very easily accessed in towns, with just about every cafe and restaurant offering connection to customers.

 The style of food is typically Greek and dishes are simple, including dishes such as pastas, salads, legumes, seasonal fruit and vegetables.
-Please be sure to let us know of any specific dietary requirements that you have in advance, so that we may ensure your hosts are aware and make recommendations accordingly.
+The meals provided are intended to be hearty and healthy (based on seasonal produce which is locally available), but not indulgent.
+Please let us know of any specific dietary requirements that you have in advance, so that we may ensure your hosts are aware and make recommendations accordingly.

 |Euro (€ - EUR)